-If you wish to request a statutory EHC assessment on behalf of your child or young person it is recommended that you discuss this with the SENCO at your child's school, college or education setting.
+Parents and carers - If you would like to request a statutory EHC assessment we recommended that you first discuss this with the SENCO at your child's school, college or education setting.

 The process takes up to 20 weeks to be completed, the EHC statutory assessment process timescale webpage explains this further.

 A request for a statutory assessment for a child or young person can be made by:

 - A young person over the age of 16 but under the age of 25